NiccoloCase/cognitive-workflow/doc/DOCUMENTATION.md

 - **WorkflowMetamodel**: Complete workflow definitions
 - **NodeMetamodel**: Reusable node components with ports
 - **IntentMetamodel**: User intent patterns for workflow selection

+### Semantic Versioning

+- **MAJOR**: Breaking changes
+- **MINOR**: New features
+- **PATCH**: Bug fixes

+Each meta-model type (WorkflowMetamodel, NodeMetamodel, IntentMetamodel) maintains an independent semantic versioning scheme (MAJOR.MINOR.PATCH).
+For NodeMetamodels, non-breaking changes (minor or patch updates) result in the existing MongoDB document being updated in place, preserving the same document `_id`.
+In contrast, breaking changes (major version increments) are stored as entirely new documents, each with a unique `_id`.
+Every NodeMetamodel document also includes a `familyId` field, which groups all versions belonging to the same logical node lineage.
+Thus, `_id` uniquely identifies a specific version of a node, while `familyId` links all versions of that node family for version tracking and compatibility management.
+Workflows are DAGs of nodes, each referenced with their ID (not familyID).

 ### Vector Search